andrewcomputsci2019/PathFinderFX/README.md

 video goes here
 ___
 ### Wave Front Propagation
-[Wave Front Propagation](https://en.wikipedia.org/wiki/Wavefront_expansion_algorithm) works like BFS in the way it respects the order of cells as they are added but differs as it starts from the target and expands out ward.
+[Wave Front Propagation](https://en.wikipedia.org/wiki/Wavefront_expansion_algorithm) works like BFS in the way it respects the order of cells as they are added but differs as it starts from the target and expands outward.
 It searches the entire grid assigning a number to each cell representing the number of steps required to reach that cell.
-Once all cells have been searched the algorithm then chooses the least weighted cell around the source and repeats until the target is reached guarantying the shortest path.\
+Once all cells have been searched the algorithm then chooses the least weighted cell around the source and repeats until the target is reached guaranteeing the shortest path.\
-Pseudo code
+Pseudocode
 ```
 path(start,goal,cost[]):List<node>
   path  = []